42binwang/Zhihu_Crawler/README.md

 the crawler use __Redis__ for checking the url has been crawled or not,and use __mongodb__ for storing data.

-if you wanna print out the data,run:
+if you do not wanna print out the data,run:

     python engine.py --mongo